Alberta's gas price advantage: Shouldn't other provinces follow suit?

 Drumheller, Alberta has the cheapest gas in the entire province.

 And Alberta has some of the cheapest gas in the entire country.
-One reason for the lower fuel costs here in Alberta is that we produced the fuel.
+One reason for the lower fuel costs here in Alberta is that we produce the fuel.

 Make the carbon tax go extinct!— Kris Sims (@kris_sims) August 18, 2023